Sebberh/RenovateTutorial/ReadMe.md

 ![](images/22.png)

-While enabling automerge have some risks, problematic updates can get merged, but it can also help reduce the amount of noise and make managing major upodates easier.
+While enabling auto-merge has some risks, problematic updates can get merged, but it can also help reduce the amount of noise and make managing major updates easier.
 You have to make a decision based on your circumstances, are the risks of a bad minor update worth reducing the amount pull requests?

 22. Explore the depths of configuration available at <https://docs.renovatebot.com/configuration-options/> at your own leisure.